Passengers grateful Alaska Airlines jet landed safely in Modesto

 Needles first became aware the plane was being rerouted when he noticed the jet was turning.
 He realized by watching the sunrise along the horizon that the flight was now heading north.

 So, I started praying.
 I prayed for everyone.
-We may not survive, that was the feeling I had.
+We may not survive, that was the feeling I had.span

 Aaron Needles, computer software consultant from Davis